 What should I be paying?

 It’ll be a doddle to own.
 Such a big engine will be exceedingly understressed in day-to-day life, and while BMW claims mpg in the mid 20s, we reckon you’ll better it when you’re not waking up those turbos too much.
 Mind, expect the number to freefall when you do prod them into life.
-But forays into the orange and red bits of the rev counter will forever be stymied by pesky speed limits; away from an autobahn this car does inevitably feel a bit caged.
-But then the M5 is far from the only culprit in that regard.
+But forays into the orange and red bits of the rev counter will forever be stymied by pesky speed limits; away from an Autobahn this car does inevitably feel a bit caged.
+But then the 616bhp M5 Comp is far from the only culprit in that regard.